Tuesday, June 9, 2026

 Main line: 1.e4 e5 2.Nf3 Nc6 3.d4 exd4 4.Bc4 (instead of 4.Nxd4).
 White sacrifices the d-pawn for development and open lines.
 After 4...Bc5 5.c3 Nf6 6.cxd4 Bb4+ 7.Bd2, White plays for attack with O-O and Re1.

 Sharp, visually impressive.
-Objectively Black equalizes with careful play, but at club level the Scotch Gambit scores well because Black players often do not know the correct defensive sequences.
+With careful play Black can equalize, but at club level the Scotch Gambit scores well because Black players often do not know the correct defensive sequences.

 Göring Gambit (4.c3)